 Tableau’s mission is to help people see and understand their data, and they market their software as an extremely easy to way to do so.
-For basic analyses, such as looking at a measure such as sales, and slicing and dicing that measure by a dimension such as region, I’m not sure anything could be easier than Tableau.
+For basic analyses, such as looking at a measure such as sales, and slicing and dicing that measure by a dimension such as region, we’re not sure anything could be easier than Tableau.
 However, there can be a substantial learning curve required to get exactly what you want out of the software.
-In fact, for me personally it has been a career-long education over six years using Tableau.
-While I’ve been through some growing pains and experienced some frustration learning the tool, I mostly view my lack of perfection as good news.
-The challenge keeps my job interesting and I continue to get excited discovering innovative solutions to complex problems that have led to several successful visualizations.
+While we’ve been through some growing pains and experienced some frustration learning the tool, we mostly view my lack of perfection as good news.
+The challenge keeps our job interesting and continue to get excited discovering innovative solutions to complex problems that have led to several successful visualizations.

 This post shares my top tips for how to learn Tableau, whether you have a budget of $0 or $5,000.

 Last week, we were honored as recipient of Tableau Public Viz of the Year.
 The New Year is always a time for reflection for us, and this recognition inspired us to put some thought into what made that possible.
 The most recurring thought we had was that the main reason was the community, and a feeling that we kept coming back to was grateful.
 Grateful for the community of Tableau bloggers, mentors who have pushed me to innovate, conference speakers, and user group leaders – all who share their time and knowledge without an expectation of receiving anything in return.